 In 2001 a friend asked me to present a 5-minute spotlight in Relief Society on a notable Mormon woman.
 As she rattled off the names on her list, I recognized the name of my ancestor, Elvira Annie Cowles.
 Elvira Annie was the treasurer for the first Relief Society when Emma Smith was Relief Society President.
-I remembered being told Elvira Annie was one of Joseph Smith's plural wives.
+I remembered my mother telling me as a teenager that Elvira Annie was one of Joseph Smith's plural wives.